luxonis/depthai-hardware/docs/source/pages/rvc/rvc4.rst

 RVC4 Timeline
 *************

 RVC4 is currently in the development phase.
-Our current plan is to release RVC4-based devices in Q2 2024.
+Our current plan is to release RVC4-based devices in October 2024.

 RVC4 Computer vision engine
 ***************************